Gas holder: Europe

+The gas holder in Amsterdam has hosted the Awakenings techno parties.

+Great Britain

 Gas holders have been a major part of the skylines of low-rise British cities for up to 200 years, due to their large distinctive shape and central location.
 They were originally used for balancing daily demand and generation of town gas.
 With the move to natural gas and construction of the national grid pipework, their use steadily diminished as the pipe network could both store gas under pressure, and eventually satisfy peak demand directly.
-London, Manchester, Sheffield, Birmingham, Leeds, Newcastle, Salisbury and Glasgow (which has the largest gasometers in the UK) are noted for having many gas holders.
+London, Manchester, Sheffield, Birmingham, Leeds, Newcastle, Salisbury, and Glasgow (which has the largest gasometers in the UK) are noted for having many gas holders.

 Some of these gas holders have become listed buildings.
 The gas holders behind King's Cross station in London were specially dismantled when the new Channel Tunnel Rail Link was being created, with Gas holder No 8 being re-erected on a nearby site behind St Pancras station as part of a housing development.
 It has been fashioned into a park.
 Most gas holders are no longer used, and a program of dismantling is underway to release the land for reuse.

-One of the largest remaining groups of gasholders is at Bromley-by-Bow in East London, believed to be the largest in Europe.
+One of the largest remaining groups of gas holders is at Bromley-by-Bow in East London, believed to be the largest in Europe.